authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 _**Note:** This value is completely ignored if the [access_token_signed_response_key_id](#access_token_signed_response_key_id) is defined._

-The algorithm used to sign the ID Tokens in the token responses.
+The algorithm used to sign the JWT Access Tokens in the token responses.

 See the response object section of the
 [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including